pouyabey/IT-how-to-guides/how-to-guides/how-to-reset-user-password-active-directory.md

 ### How I Write How-To Guides

-- Review the task first
+- Review the task and define the purpose
 - Identify the audience and required access
 - Write clear step-by-step instructions
 - Add screenshots for key steps